mohamed554/Why-accuracy-may-be-delusional-/README.md

 # Why Accuracy May Be Delusional

 **Notebook:** `why-accuracy-may-be-delusional.ipynb`
-**Description:** An exploration of why using raw accuracy for model evaluation can be misleading, with alternative metric.
+**Description:** An exploration of why using raw accuracy for model evaluation can be misleading at imbalanced datasets(with alternative metric).
 ## Setup

 ```bash